headrotor/colorxform/README.md

 # colorxform
 ### Color math for converting between color spaces for RGB + Amber LEDs

-This code was written in an attempt to control the colors of LED light fixtures that use more than standard RGB colors.
+This code was written to control the colors of LED light fixtures that use more than standard RGB colors.
 Though right now only an additional amber is supported, these methods could be easily extended to LEDs or other sources of any color.
 This is a standalone